 How to choose the best antivirus software

-Take a look at our antivirus software Best Buys to discover the models that Which? recommends.
+If you're ready to buy, take a look at our reviews of the best antivirus software to discover the products that Which? recommends.

-Pros: Provides an all-round antivirus, antispyware and firewall solution accessed through a single interface.
+Pros of: Provides an all-round security solution accessed through a single interface.
 Individual components are automatically updated at the same time so you get protection against the latest threats.

-Cons: They can be expensive – from £30-£50, and you’ll also face ongoing costs, usually in the form of an annual subscription in order to receive updates after the initial period of protection is over (usually a year).
-Some security suites can place a huge drain on system resources, too, potentially slowing down your computer’s operation.
+Cons: They can be expensive and you’ll also face ongoing costs, usually in the form of an annual subscription, to receive updates after the initial period of protection is over (usually a year).

 Check out our pick of the best antivirus software.

 - Key features: Expect all the essentials to be covered, such as protection against malware